Anton-Vasylchenko/store-demo/README.md

 # ABOUT THE PROJECT

-List of products with the ability to sort, delete and edit them.
+List of products with the ability to sort, delete and edit them!

 You can also leave comments on the page of each product and, of course, delete them!